 What to Wear to a Job Interview at Starbucks

-What should you wear for a job interview at a Starbucks shop?
 If you're interviewing at Starbucks, you should wear an outfit that has a relaxed, business casual look.
+Starbucks is known for its friendly and relaxed atmosphere and you should copy that atmosphere in your appearance.
 You do not need to wear a formal, professional outfit.
 Instead of a suit and tie, or a dress and heels, think khakis and a button-down.

 You should tailor your level of formality to the position for which you're applying.
 Starbucks has a variety of retail positions available ranging from baristas to district managers.
 You should tailor your attire accordingly.
 For example, a woman applying to be a barista might wear colored slacks and a simple blouse, but a nice skirt and a heel if she were applying to be a manager.